eczema

 Your mental health can affect your skin’s health, which can cause flare-ups of eczema symptoms.
 If you’re under high stress, anxiety, or depression, eczema symptoms may occur more frequently.
 When you’re in a stressful situation, such as work pressure or family problems, your body triggers a physiological response.
 During this physiological response, stress hormones like cortisol are released.
 If released in large quantities, such as in cases of continuous, chronic stress, cortisol suppresses the immune system and increases inflammation throughout the body.
 The increased inflammation extends to the skin, worsening eczema symptoms.

-Stress can also trigger eczema symptoms in children, so it’s essential to pay attention to the little one’s mental state.
+Stress can also trigger eczema symptoms in children, so it’s essential to pay attention to the mental state of your children.
 If a child is separated from a parent for a long time, it can cause mental and emotional distress, leading to skin itching.
 Stress can also be triggered by irritants such as clothing and dust, causing the child to start scratching intensively, exacerbating the eczema.
 Just like all of us, when our schedules become busier, we start to feel stressed and worried.
 Children feel this too when they become overwhelmed or their routine changes, so it’s important to provide a calm environment for them.

 TREATMENT OF ECZEMA WITH OXYGEN THERAPY